ellenpham/ORM-practice/readme.md

 The practice was focused on the below topic:

 - ORM
-- Flask Authentication : Password Encryption, JWT Authentication
+- Flask Authentication : Password Encryption, JWT Authentication, Authorization
 - Storing data in a database using PostgresSQL
 - Marshmallow/SQLAlchemy
 - to be continued...